SoufianeMouajjeh/pressingrabat/DEPLOYMENT.md

 ## 🚀 Quick Deploy Summary

-This guide covers deploying the Clean & Fresh Laundry website to production with Vercel.
+This guide covers deploying the Clean & Fresh Laundry website to Vercel and connecting it to your SaaS platform.

 ## 📋 Pre-Deployment Checklist